probprog/anglican/code/README.md

   return distribution objects.
 To obtain a sample from the object, `sample` must be called explicitly on the object.

+A program in __m!__  has access to a store through special forms `get-store` and `set-store`.
+These forms are useful for implementing stochastic processes.

 Functions can be defined outside Anglican programs, and implemented either in Clojure or in Anglican.
 See [`src/angsrc/branching.clj`](src/angsrc/branching.clj)